cadin/devblog/_posts/2025-08-03-speech-bubble-workflow.md

 I've found I need to be careful with my panel compositions and character placement to ensure that there is enough room for a speech bubble in the scene (if required).
 This can be kind of tricky because I don't know the exact size of the bubble when I'm creating the drawings on my iPad (the text gets added in a later step done on my computer).

-I also need to be really particular about how I write the dialog, so the bubbles don't get to big to fit in the panel.
+I also need to be really particular about how I write the dialog, so the bubbles don't get too big to fit in the panel.
 I'm finding I often end up rewriting dialog to make it fit, or just to make the word breaks more visually pleasing.

-The other thing I've noticed is that it feels strange if the bubbles have to much parallax.
+The other thing I've noticed is that it feels strange if the bubbles have too much parallax.
 They start to drift too much and can overlap the character, or just feel disconnected from the speaker.
 I still like to have them separate a little bit to add depth, but usually keep it within ±0.05 of the character's parallax value.

 ## A Better Way?